adyant-agrawal/adyant-agrawal.github.io/README.md

 ## Local preview (optional)

-GitHub Pages rebuilds the site automatically on every push, so a local install is only needed if you want to preview before pushing.
+GitHub Pages rebuilds the site on every push.
+Use a local install only to preview before pushing.

 ```bash
 gem install --user-install jekyll